-- (1) The Company is coded "0". - (2) The subsidiaries are coded consecutively beginning from "1" in the order presented in the table above. - Note 2: (1) represents the transactions from the parent company to a subsidiary. - (2) represents the transactions from a subsidiary to the parent company. - (3) represents the transaction between subsidiaries. - Note 3: The ratio of transaction amount to total revenues or total assets shall be calculated by ending balance to total assets for balance sheet items; for profit and loss items, they shall be calculated by the cumulative amount to total revenue for the period.
+- (1) The Company is coded "0". - (2) The subsidiaries are coded consecutively beginning from "1" in the order presented in the table above. - Note 2: (1) represents the transactions from the parent company to a subsidiary. - (2) represents the transactions from a subsidiary to the parent company. - (3) represents the transaction between subsidiaries. - Note 3: The total transaction amount is calculated revenues or total assets ratio, the case of those balance sheet items to the way the ending balance of total assets; If the profit and loss items are those to the cumulative amount of total revenue for the period is calculated.